BrendanrBoone/GymRoutineGenerator/README.md

 ### Notes

 - implement expo-router after finishing screens and back-end functionality
-- renamed icon directory to app_icon. in case error pops up later
+- renamed icon directory to app_icon. check this in case error pops up later
 - maybe change firestore docs to allow exercises to be added globaly but weight/time preferences to be stored per user (ie "dictionary" within exercise)

 ### To do

-- RoutineScreenList
+- RoutineScreenList: adjust workout title for screen width
 - AddExerciseScreen: make filter for mistaken names to prevent bad additions to firestore

 ### General Guideline